Go Homemove to the page

 Can I add booking functionality to a Webflow travel template?

 Yes.
 Webflow does not have native booking functionality, but any third-party booking or scheduling tool can be embedded into a Webflow template using the custom code embed feature.
 For consultation calls: Calendly or TidyCal.
 For complex trip inquiry forms: Typeform or Jotform.
 For trip proposal and booking management: TravelJoy or Travefy.
 For fixed-departure tours: FareHarbor or Checkfront.
-The template provides the design and marketing layer; the booking tool provides the transactional layer.
-This is how professional travel sites operate on any platform.

 What pages does a travel agency website need?